-The AFG program passes the cost of various business expenses—such as support staff compensation, IT infrastructure, and marketing—from the company onto employees.
+The Chen lawsuit alleges that the AFG program passes the cost of various business expenses—such as support staff compensation, IT infrastructure, and marketing—from the company onto employees.
 These policies may violate California laws protecting employees from covering the overhead and other expenses of their employers and protecting against improper pay deductions.

-The outcome of the Harvey settlement may impact our lawsuit (Chen).
+The outcome of the Harvey settlement, if it is approved by the court, may impact our lawsuit (Chen).
 We will provide additional information on this website as it becomes available.

 Regardless, we understand that the AFG program is continuing.
 If you are interested in learning about your rights to challenge that program, please contact us.